deepset-ai/haystack-integrations/integrations/couchbase-document-store.md

 In addition to the `CouchbaseDocumentStore` the library includes the following haystack components which can be used in a pipeline:

-- [CouchbaseEmbeddingRetriever]() - is a typical [retriever component](https://docs.haystack.deepset.ai/v2.0/docs/retrievers) which can be used to query vector store index and find related Documents.
+- `CouchbaseEmbeddingRetriever` - is a typical [retriever component](https://docs.haystack.deepset.ai/docs/retrievers) that can be used to query vector store index and find related Documents.
 The component uses `CouchbaseDocumentStore` to query embeddings.

 The `couchbase-haystack` library uses [Python Driver](https://docs.couchbase.com/python-sdk/current/hello-world/start-using-sdk.html).